Going to College Before You Go to College

 Meals, Beverages, and Coffee: A high school student probably couldn’t eat in a college cafeteria (absent a meal plan), but every college has small cafes where the general public can dine and pay a la carte.
 High schoolers can grab a drink or a bite, do some studying, and enjoy some people-watching.

-Recreation & Fitness: Some colleges give high schoolers access to their fitness facilities.
+Recreation and Fitness: Some colleges give high schoolers access to their fitness facilities.
 Even if they don’t, fields and courtyards are almost always open for informal soccer, frisbee, grass volleyball, croquet, or, if you must, quidditch.
 (If you want to relax, just find a nice tree and read some Wordsworth.)

-Quads, Courtyards, and “Beaches”: No matter how far inland they may be, many colleges wryly refer to big grassy areas as “beaches,” where plenty of chilling and reading takes on warm days.
+Quads, Courtyards, and “Beaches”: Whereas public spaces in many cities are uninviting or nonexistent, many college campuses are beautiful and welcoming.
+There are benches for sitting, open spaces for frisbee-tossing, pathways for jogging, and plenty of places to spread out a picnic blanket.
+No matter how far inland they may be, many colleges wryly refer to big grassy areas as “beaches,” where chilling and reading take place on warm days.

 Be Friendly: In any given cafe, courtyard, or hallway, a friendly greeting can do wonders.
 I’m willing to bet that, if a high school student approaches almost any student on any college campus, that student will be happy to have a chat about what college life is like there.